Respiratory Care Career Overview

 - Medical product companies

-According to the U.S. Department of Labor 2014-24 Occupational Outlook Handbook, job opportunities for Respiratory Therapists are very good, especially for therapists with experience working with infants.
-Employment of respiratory therapists is expected to grow by 12 percent, much faster than the average for all occupations.
+According to the U.S. Department of Labor 2019-29 Occupational Outlook Handbook, job opportunities for Respiratory Therapists are excellent, especially for therapists with experience working with infants.
+Employment of respiratory therapists is expected to grow by 19 percent, much faster than the average for all occupations.

 Average Starting Salary